kurnev/obsidian/monkk/Programming/Code Interview/Hash table.md

 To avoid worst case you need good hash function to avoid collisions

-If load factor (taken slots / all slots) is > 1, then something goes bad and you need to resize the hash table (add mote slotes. ) Usually you doulbe the size of hash function
+If load factor (taken slots / all slots) is > 1, then something goes bad and you need to resize the hash table (add more slotes) Usually you doulbe the size of hash function